 - Properly space the layout of the business letters you write, with space between the heading, the greeting, each paragraph, the closing, and your signature.

-If you are submitting your business letter to a very conservative organization, it is best to use the traditional Times New Roman 12 point font.
-Do not, under any circumstances, use fancy fonts like Comic Sans or handwriting fonts like Lucida on business correspondence.
+If you are submitting your business letter to a very conservative organization, it is best to use the traditional Times New Roman 12-point font.
+Do not, under any circumstances, use casual fonts like Comic Sans or handwriting fonts like Lucida on business correspondence.

 Business Letter Etiquette and Tone

-- Word Choice and Grammar: Although your word choice for business letters should not be too stilted, flowery, or ornate, you should also avoid using slang, abbreviations/acronyms, emojis, or text-speak.
-By no means should you use the sentence fragments that are commonly used when texting.
-Instead, use complete sentences, watching out for comma splices (where two complete sentences are joined by a comma).
+Although your word choice for business letters should not be too stilted, flowery, or ornate, you should also avoid using slang, abbreviations/acronyms, emojis, or text-speak.
+Don’t use the sentence fragments that are commonly used when texting.
+Instead, use complete sentences and watch out for comma splices (where two complete sentences are joined by a comma).
 Proofread carefully for spelling errors and grammatical mistakes.

-- Paper: If you are drafting a formal business letter to be mailed as opposed to an email, the paper you use should be a standard white bond paper of a decent weight – don’t use the sort of colored or flamboyant stationery that might be used in marketing “junk mail.”
+Don’t use the sort of colorful or flamboyant stationery that might be used in marketing “junk mail.”
 It’s fine to include a simple business logo at the top of the paper.

 Business Letter Layout Example